yoniwt/lorawan-private/README.md

 ### Prerequisites ###

 Please see `README-EXTENSION.md` for running this this module with ns-3.29.
+Currently the following steps in this subsection do not work for this version of module.
+For the following to work, this code need to be ported and merged to the latest version of the [Class-A simulator](https://github.com/signetlabdei/lorawan).

 To run simulations using this module, you will need to install ns-3, and clone this repository inside the `src` directory: